-Motion Acceptance/Declination: The motion was approved for the adoption of the agenda, as is, by a unanimous vote.
+Motion Acceptance/Declination: The motion was approved to adopt the agenda as presented by a unanimous vote.
 All in favor.
 No oppositions.
 No abstentions.
-The motion carried accepting the regular agenda as presented.
+The motion carried, accepting the regular agenda as presented.

 II.
-Adoption of February 18, 2020 LWDB Meeting Minutes:
+Adoption of February 24, 2022, LWDB Meeting Minutes: